learn-co-curriculum/intro-to-redux-reducers/README.md

 ```

 There are two critical things to note:

-1. We don't mutate or later the state.
+1. We don't mutate or alter the state.
 One of first things we mentioned was that reducers return a new state object, they don't modify old state.
-We create a copy of our state using Object.assign({}).
+We create a copy of our state using `Object.assign({})`.
 We pass it an empty object, fill it in with the original state of ingredients, and then add a new ingredient and quantity based on the data passed along from the action.

 2. We return the previous state as a default action.
 If a reducer receives an unknown action, it must return the previous state.
 Reducers cannot return undefined.

 ## Reducer Composition
-Great, we've set up a reducer that establishes our initial state as on object with an empty ingredients array and an empty recipe array.
-We're able to add ingredients to our pantry with the ADD_PANTRY_INGREDIENT action.
-We can add a recipe with the ADD_RECIPE, and finally we can change the quantity of our ingredients in our pantry if we use one.
+Great, we've set up a reducer that establishes our initial state as an object with an empty ingredients array and an empty recipe array.
+We're able to add ingredients to our pantry with the `ADD_PANTRY_INGREDIENT` action.
+We can add a recipe with the `ADD_RECIPE` action, and finally we can change the quantity of our ingredients in our pantry if we use `CHANGE_INGREDIENT_QUANTY`.

-As you can likely see, our code is getting pretty long.
+Our reducer is getting pretty long.
 Who knows how many more actions we'll have ... cooking ingredients?
 Removing expired pantry ingredients?
 Will our reducer reach into the ether?

 ...no!